- Good outward visibility

 The 2020 Fiat 500L could be described as cute, but most would say awkward or ungainly.

 The 2020 Fiat 500L is tall and oddly proportioned, but its cabin is bright and airy as a result.
-We give it X out of 10 here as such.
-(Read more about how we rate cars.)
+We give it 3 for style.

 The 500L is clearly a Fiat: its round headlights, bubbly design features, and chrome bars front and rear are unmistakable for almost anything else on the road short of a Mini.
 Unfortunately, its tall proportions and low ride height look less cohesive than the same treatment applied to the 500X crossover.
 Some might call it cute, many have called it ugly.